WebAssembly/spec/spectec/test-prose/TEST.md

 label n instr val
 1. Pop val* from the stack.
-2. Assert: Assert: due to validation, the label L is now on the top of the stack.
+2. Assert: Due to validation, the label L is now on the top of the stack.
 3. Pop the label from the stack.
 4. Push val* to the stack.

 br
 1. Pop [val'*, [val^n, [[YetE (BR_admininstr(0))], instr*]]] from the stack.
-2. Assert: Assert: due to validation, the label L is now on the top of the stack.
+2. Assert: Due to validation, the label L is now on the top of the stack.
 3. Pop the label from the stack.
 4. If the length of val^n is n, then:
   a.
 Push val^n to the stack.